soundpaint/soundpaint.github.io/en/imprint.md

 ## Disclaimer

-The information contained herein is correct, complete and up-to-date to the best of my knowledge and belief.
+I try to keep the information contained herein as correct, complete and up-to-date to the best of my knowledge and belief.
 However, this website, including the content provided, will be made available to the user without any warranty or guarantees whatsoever, either implied or expressly.
 Access and use of this website is at the user’s own risk.

 I am not responsible or liable for damage arising from or in